 Decrease your outflow by:

-• Cutting and reducing your housing costs (maybe moving one of these affordable gay cities)
+• Cutting and reducing your housing costs

 • Cutting auto expenses